Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-In this work, we resolve this tension by introducing a simple and efficient method based on cage-relative displacement to disentangle extended phonons from quasi-localized defects.
-We demonstrate that the modes at the boson peak frequency are a superposition of phonons and anisotropic, compact localized defects, exhibiting pure shear oscillatory deformations in two and three spatial dimensions.
-We show that the density of these defects explains the excess number of modes at the boson peak, providing strong support for previous suggestions that the boson peak originates from quadrupolar quasi-localized excitations~\cite{myPRL2,lerner2023boson}.
+In this work, we resolve this tension by introducing a simple and efficient method based on cage-relative (CR) displacement to disentangle extended phonons from quasi-localized defects.
+We demonstrate that the modes at the boson peak frequency are a superposition of phonons and anisotropic, compact, two-dimensional localized defects, exhibiting pure shear oscillatory deformations in two and three spatial dimensions.
+We show that the size of these defects correlates with the length scales associated with the boson peak, providing strong support for previous suggestions that the boson peak originates from quadrupolar quasi-localized excitations~\cite{myPRL2,lerner2023boson}.
 Additionally, we identify the so-called stringlets~\cite{tanakaNatPhys}, revealing that, contrary to earlier speculations, they are not string-like objects but compact ones that align with the localized defects we have uncovered.
 Our work unifies different theoretical perspectives on the boson peak in glasses, resolving the long-standing debate and potentially establishing a consensus on its microscopic origin.